Charlie Ward (fighter): Bellator MMA

 Ward made the move to join Bellator MMA and made his debut on 10 November 2017 at Bellator 187 in Dublin against John Redmond.
 Ward knocked out Redmond at the end of round one, however referee Marc Goddard needed to verify that the knock out was before the buzzer.
 Conor McGregor, Ward's teammate, jumped the cage to celebrate with Ward before the fight was officially declared over.
-McGregor was separated Goddard, who in turn charged towards Goddard and pushed and confronted Goddard in a wild melee which caused an official to bump into Redmond as he was getting up.
+McGregor was separated from Goddard, and in turn charged towards Goddard and pushed and confronted Goddard in a wild melee which caused an official to bump into Redmond as he was getting up.

 McGregor did a lap of the cage and exited a few minutes later but then scaled and straddled the cage apron to continue the celebration of Ward's winning.
 He was stopped by a commissioner and McGregor was agitated and slapped the commissioner's face as McGregor admitted saying "Did you see your man trying to grab me and I gave him a clatter in the face" Redmond stated after the fight that Goddard had intended to continue to fight to round two but Mohegan Sun commission who oversaw the event decided to end the fight and declared the win to Ward due to McGregor's behaviour in the ring.

 For his second fight with the promotion, Ward faced Martin Hudson at Bellator 200 held in the Wembley Arena on 25 May 2018.
 He won the fight via TKO in the first round.

 Ward faced Justin Moore at Bellator 223 on 22 June 2019.
 He won the fight via technical knockout in the second round.

 On 15 August 2019, it was announced that Ward had signed an exclusive multi-fight, multi-year contract extension with Bellator.
 Ward was expected to face Pietro Penini at Bellator Dublin on 27 September 2019, but the bout was scrapped due to Ward's injury.
 Subsequently, the bout was rescheduled to Bellator London 2 on 23 November 2019.
 Ward lost the fight via unanimous decision.

 Next, Ward faced Kyle Kurtz at Bellator 240 on 22 February 2020.
 Ward rebounded from the loss via third-round knockout.

 Ward faced Andy Manzolo at Bellator Milan 3 on 3 October 2020.
 He won the fight via unanimous decision.

 Ward was scheduled to face Norbert Novenyi Jr. at Bellator 270 on November 5, 2021.
 On October 6, Norbert announced that he had suffered a torn ACL and had to pull out of the bout and was replaced by Fabian Edwards.
 Ward had to pull out however due to a ruptured bicep.

 Ward faced Alan Carlos at Bellator 281 on May 13, 2022.
 He won the bout via unanimous decision.

 Ward faced Fabian Edwards on October 29, 2022 at Bellator 287.
 He lost the bout via unanimous decision.

 Ward faced Mike Shipman on February 25, 2023 at Bellator 291.
 He lost the bout via unanimous decision.

+Ward faced Grégory Babene on September 23, 2023 at Bellator 299, losing the bout guillotine choke in the first round.